H3nlo/CMPG323-Project2-37279432/README.md

 Main Branch - This branch will only have the stable and fully-tested project.

 Development Branch - Is for ongoing development in the project.

-Hotfix Branch - Is used to quickly fix and address issues.

-Connected Github with Visual Studios